What are DCL Commands in SQL?

 Updated on Sep 21, 2023 11:18 IST

 SQL, or Structured Query Language, is a database language that allows you to create a database and perform various operations.
 This is done using various types of SQL commands, such as DDL, DQL, DML, TCL, and DCL.
-But, this article will mainly focus on DCL commands in SQL.
+In this article, we will focus only on DCL commands.

 2023_02_MicrosoftTeams-image-270.jpg